plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/2_api_implementation.md

 ## 1. Introduction

-This document provides a detailed guide for implementing the Exchange API clients within the CyberDeltaEngine (`DuskNetAI`) project.
+This document provides a detailed guide for implementing the Exchange API clients within the CyberDeltaEngine (`CyberDeltaEngine`) project.
 It covers the design principles, core components, implementation steps, and testing strategies for creating robust and reliable connections to exchanges like Hyperliquid and Backpack.

 ## 2. Base Exchange API Interface